 Frequently Asked Questions

-Do I need to take the English Placement Exam?
+Do I need to take an English Placement Exam?

-For 2020-2021, you will need to take the English Placement Exam (EPE) before registering for a writing course on the Research Writing distribution list unless you have achieved the following:
+You will not need to take the English Placement Exam before registering for a writing course at Baylor.
+Instead, you will need to complete the Directed Self-Placement (DSP) Survey

 English 1301 is designed to help international students at Baylor develop their writing practices within a small learning community.
 This course will help you improve various aspects of your writing, including topic development, organization, grammar, and word choice.
 ENG 1301 does not satisfy course credits towards a degree program, but it will provide a crucial foundation for your success at Baylor.